ObipixelGIT/dnsSniffer/README.md

 # dnsSniffer
-DNS Sniffer - Figure out where your traffic is being sent to, when browsing the Internet
+DNS Sniffer - Figure out where your traffic is being sent to, when browsing the Internet and classified as an OSINT tool.

 ## How this script works?
 - Activate this Sniffer from the terminal.